 If you complete this course, you may also be able to transfer into the Master of Arts (TESOL).

 Please note: This course is not available to onshore international students.

 Admission criteria for Australian and New Zealand students

 A relevant bachelors degree and an approved teaching qualification* with an assessed practicum component.

-* An appropriate Certificate in English Language Teaching to Adults (CELTA) qualification can be used as an approved teaching qualification.
+* An appropriate Certificate in Teaching English to Speakers of Other Languages (CELTA) qualification can be used as an approved teaching qualification.